-Additional information relating to the Company, including financial information provided in the Company's comparative financial statements and MD&A for the financial year ended December 31, 2022, is available under the Company's profile on SEDAR at www.sedar.com.
-Shareholders may contact the Company at its registered office at Suite 910 - 800 West Pender Street, Vancouver, British Columbia V6C 2V6, to request copies of the Company's financial statements and MD&A.
+Additional information relating to the Company, including financial information provided in the Company's comparative financial statements and MD&A for the financial year ended December 31, 2024, is available under the Company's profile on SEDAR+ at www.sedarplus.ca.
+Shareholders may contact the Company at its head office at Suite 2800, Four Bentall Centre, 1055 Dunsmuir Street, PO Box 49225, Vancouver, BC, Canada, V7X 1L2 to request copies of the Company's financial statements and MD&A.

-Financial information is provided in the Company's comparative financial statements and MD&A for its most recently completed financial year which are filed on SEDAR.
+Financial information is provided in the Company's comparative financial statements and MD&A for its most recently completed financial year which are filed on SEDAR+.